theon/ensime-atom/README.md

 ## Complementing packages:
 - [Project manager](https://github.com/danielbrodin/atom-project-manager) is really handy to keep track of projects.
 - Need plugin to navigate back to last cursor position when "code surfing".
 Maybe https://atom.io/packages/last-cursor-position
+- [Autocomplete-plus](https://atom.io/packages/autocomplete-plus) (needed for autocomplete feature of this package)

 ## Features:
 - [x] Jump to definition (alt-click or f4)
 - [x] Hover for type info
-- [x] Errors and warnings (Ensime: typecheck file, typecheck buffer, typecheck all)
+- [x] Errors and warnings (Cmnds for typecheck file, typecheck buffer, typecheck all).
+Also setting for typecheck current file on save or while typing.
-- [x] Typecheck while typing
 - [x] Basic autocompletion
 - [ ] Better errors and warnings with markings in gutter
 - [ ] View applied implicits